Medically reviewed by Kristin Hall, FNP

 If you’re prone to irritation, redness or other side effects from minoxidil, you may find that these side effects are less severe with the foam version of this medication.

 Minoxidil is highly effective at preventing hair loss, but it needs to be used correctly for optimal results.
-Make sure to use the tips and techniques listed below to get the best possible results from minoxidil:
+Make sure to use the tips and techniques listed below to learn how to use minoxidil foam and get the best possible results:

 The foam and liquid versions of minoxidil are both effective at treating hair loss and stimulating hair growth.